 Celebrate Black History Month with the Library

 Every February, we celebrate Black History Month to recognize the contributions of African Americans to our history and culture.
 The roots of this celebration can be traced back to Dr. Carter Godwin Woodson, who established a weeklong celebration in February of 1926 to coincide with the birthdays of abolitionist Frederick Douglass and President Abraham Lincoln.
 Since 1976, every February has been designated Black History Month with a special theme.
-The 2024 theme "African Americans and the Arts" highlights the history and influence of African American artists in the visual and performing arts, literature, fashion, folklore, language, film, music and more.
+The 2025 theme "African Americans and Labor" highlights the many ways work of all kinds has been a part of the experiences of Black people.

 Here are upcoming events and library resources to honor Black voices and achievements.